By Terry Trucco

 Surroundings: The hotel is steps away from Central Park, Columbus Circle, the new Museum of Arts and Design and the sprawling Time-Warner Center, home to stores (Williams-Sonoma, Sephora), live music (Jazz at Lincoln Center) and restaurants (Bouchon Bakery, Landmarc, Thomas Keller’s perfectionist Per Se).
 Lincoln Center is a breezy six-block walk.
 Midtown shopping and office buildings, Times Square and Broadway theaters, the Museum of Modern Art and Columbia University are further afield but easily accessible.
 The subway and bus stops are nearby.
 And two hotels are all-but-next door — the Mandarin Oriental if you want to go posh (and drink in the Central Park views from the 35th-floor lounge) and 6 Columbus if you crave another cool hotel scene.

-Back story: This big brick building was a YMCA residential hotel, built in the 1920s, before Philippe Starck and Ian Schrager got their hands on it in 2000.
+Back story: There’s a reason the rooms are so small.
+The big brick building was built in 1928 for the American Women’s Association as a 1,250-room clubhouse and residence for young women, bankrolled by Anne Morgan, daughter of Gilded Age financier J.P.
+Morgan.
+The building boasted a swimming pool, restaurant, gymnasium and music rooms along with a specialized meeting rooms.
+It became the co-ed Henry Hudson Hotel in 1941 when the American Women’s Association went bankrupt, billeted Dutch sailors during World War II and housed WNET public television on seven of its floors until 1997.
+It also had three floors of single room occupancy residents when Philippe Starck and Ian Schrager got their hands on it in 2000.
 Not everyone had moved out when the hotel opened, as evidenced by the motley collection of window treatments we saw from the courtyard when we stayed here during its first week.
-Today those early residents are gone.
-And the redo was radical; all that remains of the previous incarnation are the room configuration and the bricks.
+Today those early residents are long gone.
+The redo was radical; all that remains of the previous incarnation are the room configuration and the bricks.